Ajna Protocol Completes Audits And Relaunches On Mainnet And L2s

-(MENAFN- ACCESSWIRE) Ajna enables users to lend or borrow with almost anything, no permission necessary.
+(MENAFN- ACN NewsWire) Ajna Protocol Completes Audits and Relaunches on Mainnet and L2s Ajna enables users to lend or borrow with almost anything, no permission necessary.

-WEST PALM BEACH, FL / ACCESSWIRE / January 11, 2024 / The Ajna Protocol, which was initially deployed in June of 2023 and was subsequently upgraded to address a griefing vector, has completed an additional series of security audits and relaunched.
+West Palm Beach, FL, Jan 12, 2024 - (ACN Newswire) - The Ajna Protocol, which was initially deployed in June of 2023 and was subsequently upgraded to address a griefing vector, has completed an additional series of security audits and relaunched.
 While the initial deployment was limited to the Ethereum Mainnet, further deployments have now been made to Arbitrum, Base, Optimism, and Polygon, making the Ajna Protocol the only place on Mainnet and EVM sidechains/L2s where users can borrow and lend against almost anything in their wallets.
-Ajna Banner

 The Ajna Protocol is a suite of permissionless, immutable smart contracts that allow users to create lending markets for both ERC20 and ERC721 tokens.
 The contracts do not rely on governance or external price feeds ("oracles") to function, which opens up an entire universe of previously infeasible asset pairings.
 For example, users can create lending markets that allow them to borrow against NFTs, real world assets, blue chip tokens, or "meme-coins."